 Do you love classic lit, fairytales, and legends?
-We think you’d like these modern retellings!
+We think you’d adore these modern retellings!

 Love The Great Gatsby?
 Try…